vinkla/wordplate/README.md

 A Server Settings page.
 This page lists server configuration.
 Instead of login in to the server you can visit this page to get the necessary information.
 Located under *Settings > Server*.

-## Advanced Custom Fields PRO
+## Advanced Custom Fields Pro
-If you have bought (Advanced Custom Fields Pro)[http://www.advancedcustomfields.com/pro] you can require it as a dependency.
+If you have bought [Advanced Custom Fields Pro](http://www.advancedcustomfields.com/pro) you can require it as a dependency.
 Add your developer key to the Advanced Custom Field package in composer.json.
 ```
 "url": "http://connect.advancedcustomfields.com/index.php?p=pro&a=download&k=YOURKEY"
 ```